sap-tutorials/Tutorials/tutorials/mlb-hxe-tools-jupyter/mlb-hxe-tools-jupyter.md

 ### You will learn
 During this tutorial, you will learn how to install the `JupyterLab` application on your system and connect it to your SAP HANA, express edition.

+`JupyterLab` is the next-generation web-based user interface for Project Jupyter.

+As an open-source web application, it allows you to create and share documents that contain live code, equations, visualizations and narrative text.

+`JupyterLab` can therefore be used both as SQL query based tool but also to develop in dozens of programming languages.

+For more details you can check the [`JupyterLab`](https://jupyterlab.readthedocs.io/en/stable/) web page.

 [ACCORDION-BEGIN [Step 1: ](Create a Dedicated User)]

 As a best practice, I recommended you to create a dedicated user to run Jupyter.
 It will help you both restrict access to your system but also help avoiding side any effect on the `hxeadm` user that is running the SAP HANA, express edition instances.